loulai/takeaway2/README.md

 ---
 The same rules of the first Takeaway_challenge are followed.
 An application called Twilio is used to send the customer a real-life text message when they place their order successfully.

-There is a class for:
+There is a class for: Dish, LineItem and Order.
-Dish
-LineItem
-Order

 Here is an example of placing an order in irb: